gathuku/gathuku.me/_posts/2024-02-22-authorization-in-rails.md

 In the dynamic world of web development, Rails remains a reliable framework renowned for its simplicity and convention over configuration.

-In this article, we look a how we can add authorization to to rails app without the need to pull a gem to keep this simple, ship fast and avoid dependency hell.
+In this article, we look a how we can add authorization to a Rails app without the need to add a gem.
+The goal is to keep things simple, ship fast, and avoid dependency hell.

 We'll start by creating a simple blog application(with all rails default ie SQLite, and importmaps)